isomerpages/govtech-stp/_travel-and-health-control-measures/04b-sdf.md

 ### SHN-Dedicated Facilities (SDF)

 In general, travellers issued with a 14-day Stay-Home Notice (SHN) will complete their SHN at a SHN Dedicated Facility (SDF).
-The standard cost for a 14-day SDF stay is provided in the tale below.
-This excludes the costs of PCR tests and laundry.
+The standard cost for a 14-day SDF stay is provided in the tables below.
+These exclude the costs of PCR tests and laundry.

-<b>Cost of SDF Stay (14 days)</b>
+<b>Cost of SDF Stay (14 Days)</b>

 <table>
   <tr>